Olivier Shyaka

 Olivier Shyaka (born 14 August 1995) is a Rwandan basketball player who plays for REG BBC club of the NBL Rwanda.
 He also plays for the Rwanda national basketball team.
+Shyaka is a two-time Rwandan League MVP, having won the award in 2015 and 2021.

 Club career

 Since 2018, Shyaka plays for REG BBC.
 In the 2020–21 season, Shyaka won his first national championship with REG.
 He was named MVP of the league after scoring 30 points in Game 1 of the finals, and scoring 22 points in Game 2.

 National team career

 Shyaka represented Rwanda's national basketball team on many occasions.
 At AfroBasket 2013, Shyaka was one of Rwanda's main players.
 He also played at AfroBasket 2017 and AfroBasket 2021.